GLOBAL MARKETS-Europe waits on potentially record ECB rate hike

 Overnight, Asian stocks made broad gains as oil prices dropped to levels not seen since Russia's invasion of Ukraine, though China was an exception as weak data signalled more pressure on the COVID-hit economy.

-Japan's Nikkei share average .N225 jumped 2.3%, breaking through the psychological barrier at 28,000 points for the first time this month as domestic exporters saw boosts from the weaker yen.
+Japan's Nikkei share average .N225 jumped 2.3%, breaking through the psychological barrier of 28,000 points for the first time this month as domestic exporters saw boosts from the weaker yen.

 MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS rose 0.3%, while Australia's S&P/ASX 200 .AXJO gained 1.7%.